dotnet/docs/docs/core/deploying/index.md

 - Self-contained deployment.
 Unlike FDD, a self-contained deployment (SCD) doesn't rely on the presence of shared components on the target system.
 All components, including both the .NET Core libraries and the .NET Core runtime, are included with the application and are isolated from other .NET Core applications.
 SCDs include an executable (such as *app.exe* on Windows platforms for an application named `app`), which is a renamed version of the platform-specific .NET Core host, and a *.dll* file (such as *app.dll*), which is the actual application.

 - Framework-dependent executables.
-Functionally similar to FDDs, framework-dependent executables (FDE) are platform-specific and aren't self-contained.
+Produces an executable that runs on a target platform.
+Similar to FDDs, framework-dependent executables (FDE) are platform-specific and aren't self-contained.
 These deployments still rely on the presence of a shared system-wide version of .NET Core to run.
 Unlike an SCD, your app only contains your code and any third-party dependencies that are outside of the .NET Core libraries.
 FDEs produce an executable that runs on the target platform.

 ## Framework-dependent deployments (FDD)